The Medical Journal of Australia (MJA) is a professional journal that is available by subscription.

 Access to all other article types, including editorials, perspectives, letters, reviews and reflections, is for AMA members and paid subscribers.
-Short-term online subscriptions are available for 7 days, or full subscriptions, with or without the print issue, for 1 year.
+Short term online subscriptions are available for 7 days, and full subscriptions, for 1 year.
 Discounted subscriptions are available for student AMA members.
 Subscribe now!

-Australian Medical Association (AMA) members receive the print Journal and have full online access to all MJA articles.
-If you are an AMA member, you can login with your Federal AMA website username and password.
+Australian Medical Association (AMA) members receive the Journal and have full online access to all MJA articles.
+If you are an AMA member, you can log in with your Federal AMA website username and password.
 If you don’t know your Federal AMA password, please contact the AMA directly, on 02 6270 5400 or firstname.lastname@example.org.